Shweta2042/VolvoCars/README.md

 Deploy the example using Vercel or preview live on https://volvo-cars-jade.vercel.app/

 Fetaure
-1. Filter cars by bodyType
+1. Filter cars by body Type
-2. Search cars by bodyType
+2. Search cars by Model Name

 Run the project
 1. npm i